-Various organizations and government agencies had helped in biodiversity conservation through planting and nurturing native plant species and providing research support.
+Various organizations and government agencies had helped in biodiversity conservation through planting and nurturing native plant species.
+Research support was also provided.
 Likewise, BSCDC exerts effort to communicate the importance of respect for nature.

 They strictly implement the no picking/collection of animals, plants and rocks policy.
 A fine of Php 3,000 (~USD 59) will be imposed for violators.
 In addition, speaking aloud and shouting are prohibited while inside Masungi so as not to disturb its resident animals.
 Rather than having an ordinary hike, the Masungi Georeserve experience is much like being on a responsible safari tour (like what we experienced in Sri Lanka’s Bundala National Park).

 Apart from being one of the ecotourism sites in the Philippines, Masungi Georeserve boasts of jagged limestone formations surrounded by lush forest.
 In fact, the name Masungi is derived from the term masungki, which translates to jagged or spiked.

 Our guide even pointed to us Haring Bato, one of the rock formations that resemble an image of Christ the King.
 Apparently, Masungi Georeserve’s logo is patterned after it.
 The karst reminds me of “The Face of Jesus” rock formation in one of the beaches of Virac, Catanduanes.

 Here are the three peaks that you will encounter in the Discovery Trail: